viswatejan/viswatejan.github.io/README.md

 Lead developer in developing an in-house application for pricing the items in the brick and mortar stores of Walmart.

 *Achievement Highlights:*
-* Designed and developed the initial framework.
+* Designed and developed from the initial application framework and configured grunt based builds taks.
-* Developed a custom ng-repeat angular module to manage data binding with large dataset.
+* Developed a custom ng-repeat angular module to improve the performance of the data binding with large dataset.
 * Improved pricing domain knowledge by direct co-ordination with Business, Clients and Technical Architects in requirement analysis and design.
 * Regarded as a key and go-to developer in the project for analyzing and troubleshooting critical issues.